-The bar chart illustrates the percentages of people who preferred to eat at fast food restaurants in the USA from 2003 to 2013, categorised by six different groups of frequency.
+The bar chart illustrates the percentages of people who preferred to eat at fast food restaurants in the USA from 2003 to 2013, categorized by six different groups of frequency.

 The units are depicted in percentages (You’ve mentioned this above – percentage.).

-The bar chart illustrates the percentage of Americans who prefered to eat fast food (primary object) at six different frequencies (secondary object) from 2003 to 2013 (object of time).
+The bar chart illustrates the percentage of Americans who preferred to eat fast food (primary object) at six different frequencies (secondary object) from 2003 to 2013 (object of time).